rochisha0/quantum-ugly-duckling/README.md

 <img src="https://user-images.githubusercontent.com/62553200/95588812-da539580-0a7e-11eb-949e-0f90c8be7f4b.png" width="700">

-We created our random number generator using 3 ways:
+- We created our random number generator using 3 ways:
-a.
-Mapping a noise model onto the Qasm simulator
+  - Mapping a noise model onto the Qasm simulator
-b.
-Using the noisy real hardware
+  - Using the noisy real hardware
-c.
-Proposal for using pulse to extract randomness
+  - Proposal for using pulse to extract randomness

-We also tested our circuits using FFT.
+- We also tested our circuits using FFT.
-Comparing the up to now used Hadamard circuit to our noisy quantum circuit showed, that the randomness is comparable, in both the simulator and the real device.
+  - Comparing the up to now used Hadamard circuit to our noisy quantum circuit showed, that the randomness is comparable, in both the simulator and the real device.

-The NQRNG in this project was used to make a Discord bot tell random Qad jokes (quantum dad jokes).
-These jokes are taken from Cloudant in IBM cloud database where the participants of the Hackathon could add jokes.
+- The NQRNG in this project was used to make a Discord bot tell random Qad jokes (quantum dad jokes).
+  - These jokes are taken from Cloudant in IBM cloud database where the participants of the Hackathon could add jokes.

 ## How does the Qadjoke bot work